Pipeline YAML Reference#

 run in

 parallel.
-Once both are finished Block C
+Once both are finished, Block C

 will run.

-If you use dependencies
+If you use the dependencies

-Otherwise the YAML validation error will be thrown.
+If you don't, the YAML validation error will be thrown.
 The following specification

 is invalid, because dependencies are missing for Block A